by Cindy VanDyke

 Breath for Clarity: Nadi Shodhana

-The second breath is called nadi shodhana, or balance breath.
+The second breath is called nadi shodhana, or the balance breath.
 This one might be a little tricky but brings balance with calmness.
 It integrates the left and right sides of your brain which allows the logical and the creative sides of your brain to intertwine and flow together.

 These breaths are lovely little tools that you can do any time you feel tired, sluggish, or lacking in energy.